How to Create Budgets for Nonprofit Programs or Departments

 When you prepare a program or department budget, you want to include both direct costs and indirect costs.

-Many grantmakers are reluctant to pay true indirect costs associated with programs and, if your organization depends heavily on grants, that reluctance can put you in the awkward financial position of being able to pay for a famous basketball coach but not to turn on the lights in the gym.
+Many grantmakers are reluctant to pay true indirect costs associated with programs, and, if your organization depends heavily on grants, that reluctance can put you in the awkward financial position of being able to pay for a famous basketball coach but not to turn on the lights in the gym.

-When your organization is relatively small with just a few programs, you may be able to keep accurate records for how staff members spend their time, how many square feet in a building a program uses, even how many office supplies each staff member checks out of the supply cabinet.
-Based on those records, you can estimate fairly your indirect costs.
+When your organization is relatively small with just a few programs, you may be able to keep accurate records for how staff members spend their time, how many square feet in a building a program uses, and even how many office supplies each staff member checks out of the supply cabinet.
+Based on those records, you can fairly estimate your indirect costs.

 As your organization grows in complexity and number of programs, you may compute indirect costs by using a formula you derive based on your direct costs.
+Here are some sample formulas and steps to derive them.

 |Program||Direct Costs of Each Program|